 The traditional dish was not always welcomed in Japan.
-Based on an article published by the Japan Times, Yakitori was considered a distasteful dish, taboo food, but later became a typical dish in Japan and the US.
+Based on an article published by the Japan Times, yakitori was considered a distasteful dish, a taboo food, but later became a typical dish in Japan and the US.

 Yakitori grills are fun small grills meant to cook skewers on a tabletop.
 Besides their Japanese origins and purpose, these grills are also portable, available in charcoal and electric models, and can be used outdoors and indoors.

 Now that we know what this small but mighty cooking machine can do.
-Want to know which grill can bring Japanese yakitori grilling to your home?
-Let’s jump in and see the best yakitori grills you can buy today.
+Want to know which grill can bring Japanese yakitori flavor to your home?
+Let’s jump in and see the list of yakitori grills you can buy today.

 What is a Yakitori Grill?